chatwoot/docs/docs/product/channels/live-chat/conversation-continuity.md

 ### 3.via Email Collect Prompt

-When the pre-chat form is disabled, and the customer email is unknown, chatwoot starts a conversation with an email collect prompt.
+When the pre-chat form is disabled and the customer email is unknown, chatwoot starts a conversation with an email collect prompt.

 <img alt="chatwoot-email-collect" src={require('./images/conversation-continuity/chatwoot-email-collect.png').default} class="mw-25" />